MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-compatibility.md

 2. Run following PowerShell cmdlet: `Get-MpComputerStatus | select AMRunningMode`.

 3. Review the results.
 You should see **Normal**, **Passive**, or **EDR Block Mode** if antivirus protection is enabled on the endpoint.

-> [!NOTE]
-> Note that this procedure is only to confirm whether antivirus protection is enabled on an endpoint.

 ## More details about Microsoft Defender Antivirus states